NordicSemiconductor/IOS-CoreBluetooth-Mock/README.md

 `CBMPeripheralSpec.Builder` - use the builder to define your mock peripheral.
 Specify the proximity, whether it is advertising together with advertising data and advertising interval, is it connectable (or already connected when your app starts), by defining its services and their behavior.
-A ist of such peripheral specifications needs to be set by calling the `simulatePeripherals(:)` method described above.
+A list of such peripheral specifications needs to be set by calling the `simulatePeripherals(:)` method described above.

 `CBMPeripheralSpec.simulateConnection()` - simulates a situation when another app on the iDevice connects to this